 - Increases reliability and data security

-- Gain a unified view of their data, the data sources and maintain data quality
+- Gain a unified view of their data, and the data sources and maintain data quality